jmauricioaferreira/jmauricioaferreira/README.md

 💻 Enthusiastic about web and mobile programming <br />
 🎓 Engineer <br />
-📚 Currently studying HTML, CSS, Javascript, ReactJS<br />
+📚 HTML, CSS, Javascript, ReactJS<br />

 <h4> 📫 How to reach me: </h4>